cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 For reading, the answer might be simple: include the Mojo documentation[^33] in the model's training set.
 This provides a basis for understanding the syntax and semantics of Mojo.

-For debugging, I think it's more subtle.
+For debugging, it's more subtle.
 GitHub Copilot X[^34]—the LLM-powered tool that helps you write and debug code—will now capture and send your terminal context back to OpenAI itself.
 As such, with this beta, the LLM is actively "acquiring new data" on the workflows, questions, patterns, etc. inherent in programming in Mojo.

 Taken together, for the model to update its understanding of dynamic and novel knowledge tasks, we must provide it with new data.
 In what follows, we codify the nature of this provision along three main axes: implicit vs. explicit, quality, and velocity.